SethRobertson/GitBestPractices/0main.md

     You need not check dangling objects unless you are missing something

 * Compact your repo (`git gc --aggressive`)

+    This will removed outdated dangling objects (after the two+ week grace period).
+It will also compress any loose objects git has added since your last gc.  git will run gc automatically after certain commands, but doing a manual --aggressive will save space and speed git operations.

+* Prune your remote tracking branches (`git remote | xargs -n1 git remote prune`)

+    This will get rid of any branches which were deleted upstream since you cloned/pruned.
+It normally isn't a major problem one way or another, but it might lead to confusion.

 * Check your stash for forgotten work (`git stash list`)

+    If you don't do it very often, the context for the stashed work will be forgotten when you finally do stumble on it, creating confusion.

 <a name="experiment" />